 Petya Ransomware Attack: What You Need to Know

-The latest cyber-attack – patrolling under the name of Petya – made its debut nearly two days ago on June 27.
-Known to be a ransomware attack that encrypts stolen data until a fee is paid in BitCoin, Petya has infected thousands of targets across the Ukraine, Russia, India, and the U.S.
+The latest cyber onslaught, known as Petya, emerged nearly two days ago on June 27.
+Identified as a ransomware attack, it encrypts the appropriated data until a ransom in BitCoin is remitted.
+Petya has successfully breached thousands of targets across nations such as Ukraine, Russia, India, and the U.S.

 In order not to confuse it with a similar ransomware code from 2016, many are calling the virus NotPetya or GoldenEye.
 Whatever name you call it, the ransomware seems to use an LSADump, according to Russian security firm Group-IB, that gathers passwords and data from Windows computers and attack others on a shared network.
 Researchers believe the virus was seeded through a software update mechanism in MeDoc, an accounting program that companies working with the Ukrainian government use.
 This is probably why Ukraine has been hit the hardest, especially their government, local banks, and big companies.
 And while companies all over the world scramble to pay the $300, recent analysis shows that the ransomware might actually be destructive cyber malware.
 Researchers noted two oddities in Petya that don’t usually occur with other ransomware: the malware message urges victims to communicate via email instead of Tor, and it only lists one BitCoin address instead of an individual one for each victim.
 Both of these unusual elements are causing researchers to speculate that the stolen data is not encrypted but rather has been destroyed.